polkadot-fellows/xcm-format/README.md

 The channel can be opened only after the recipient confirms it and only on a session change.

-Safety: The message should originate directly from the para-chain.
+Safety: The message should originate directly from the parachain.

 Kind: *Instruction*.